 My program integrates teaching and applied research in organic horticultural production systems.
 I am committed to undergraduate and graduate education and my teaching mission is to create life-long learners, with the aim of improving knowledge, skills and competence in horticultural science and food systems.
 I utilize skills-based and active learning strategies in the classroom to empower students to take control of their learning.
 Much of my teaching is focused on developing strong critical thinking and oral and written communication skills.
 It is important for me to create a safe learning environment for all students and I have a strong interest in promoting inter-cultural competency, fostering the ability of my students to work across difference, and the ability to explore problems through different lenses.

-HORT 1905: Growing Food and Building Community: Urban Farming in the Twin Cities
+FDSY 1016W: Growing Food and Building Community: Urban Ag in the Twin Cities

 Our metropolis has a vibrant local food movement.
 The cultivation of nourishing food in our urban centers helps bridge the gap in the food system, empowers youth, connects us to our neighbors and makes our city safer.
-Neighborhood community gardens, urban farm businesses and educational gardens and parks are all part of the urban food movement.
-Students will explore different urban farms and gardens within the Twin Cities metro through weekly field trips and learn about the complex environmental, political and social issues inherent in producing food in urban areas.
-Some topics that will be discussed include basic horticulture and production practices, soil health and environmental quality issues, and public policy and regulations of urban farms.
-Students in this seminar will be able to recognize social differences of race, ethnicity and class; improve intercultural competence skills as a foundation for positive cross-cultural relationships; and, through place-based learning, gain an awareness of how urban agriculture can be a force for change.
+Neighborhood community gardens, urban farm businesses and educational gardens and parks are all examples of urban agriculture.
+Topics discussed include basic horticulture and production practices, soil health and environmental quality issues, and public policy and regulations of urban farms.
+This class integrates community partners via field trips, classroom visits, and community-engaged learning.
+Students in this class will be able to recognize social differences of race, ethnicity and class; improve intercultural competence skills as a foundation for positive cross-cultural relationships; and, through place-based learning, gain an awareness of how urban agriculture can be a force for change.

 Every other spring semester